akainth015/akainth.me/content/_index_/experience.md

         <h2>Fellow, MLH</h2>
     </div>

-Worked on BentoML, a high-performance machine-learning model server.
-Eliminated all warnings from tests in master, and ideated and executed one of the project's largest refactors that halved the amount of code required for a typical contribution.
+My first time with Major League Hacking, I worked on BentoML, a high-performance machine-learning model server.
+There, I ideated and executed one of the project's largest refactors that halved the amount of code required for a typical contribution.
 </section>